kmsmith137/ch_frb_l1/MANUAL.md

    If the node has multiple CPU's, then each stream's threads will be "pinned" to one of the CPU's.

-The stream configuration of an L1 node is determined by the `ipaddr`, `port`, and `rpc_address` fields in the L1 configuration file.
-See the section [Config file reference: L1 server](#user-content-l1-config) for more info.
+The stream configuration of an L1 node is determined by the `ipaddr` and `port` fields in the L1 configuration file.
+There is one stream for each distinct (ipaddr, port) pair.
+See the section
+[Config file reference: L1 server](#user-content-l1-config) for more info.

 Now let's consider some examples.

   - The "production-scale" 16-beam L1 server, running on an L1 node with
-    two CPU's, four 1Gbps NIC's, and no link bonding.
+    two CPU's, four 1 Gbps NIC's, and no link bonding.

+    In this case, we need to use a different IP address on each NIC.
-    In this case, the L1 node would need to be configured to use four streams (one each NIC), and the correlator nodes would need to be configured to send four beams to each IP address.
+    Therefore, the L1 node would be configured to use four streams (one for each NIC), and the correlator nodes would need to be configured to send four beams to each IP address.

   - The "production-scale" L1 server with link bonding.

     In this case, the four NIC's behave as one virtual NIC with 4 Gbps bandwidth and one IP address.
-We would still need to use two streams (rather than one), to divide processing between the two CPU's in the node.
+However, we still need to use two streams (rather than one), to divide processing between the two CPU's in the node.
 The two streams would have the same IP address, but would use different UDP ports.
 The